Trace Labs has a new way to enlist the help of experts in the mission of locating missing people using crowd sourcing and open sourced information.

-The use of the words Open Source in the context of Open Source Intellegnece is a little different than the meaning mostly used in the rest of DiggnDeeper content.
+The use of the words Open Source in the context of Open Source Intellegnece is a little different than the meaning commonly used around here.
 Open Source Intelligence is simply the use of information which is “openly” available to the general public, particularly for use in security and forensics.

-Once again, this gamification in the arena of crowd sourcing and open information should be another great opportunity for platforms like the Steem blockchain.
-If we could devise a way to build information which is stored on a blockchain, yet is also editable like a Git repo (keeping records of all transactions), experts could use this information for forensics and openly solve all sorts of cases.
+Once again, this gamification in the arena of crowd sourcing and open information should be another great opportunity for platforms like the Hive Blockchain.
+If we could devise a way to build information which is stored on a blockchain (keeping records of all transactions), experts could use this information for forensics and openly solve all sorts of cases.

 Blockchains offer a transparent transaction that could be very useful in maintaining a chain of evidence and sources.
 The data could be analyzed independently and verified cooperatively.
 This offers us an entirely new paradigm, which admittedly would take some time to develop proper use standards.
 Over time, and through continued use and evaluation, we could develop a broad network of very effective analysts and investigators that could relentlessly and accurately find enough useful information to solve the unsolvable.